How To Freeze Green Beans

 - Add beans

-- Remove beans from boiling water and chill
+- Remove beans from boiling water

 Chilling and Freezing Blanched Beans